neil8501/Pharmaceutical-sales-analysis-powerbi/README.md

 ### Data Model Creation [PowerBI Desktop]
 * The provided data is in a single table format.
 The exploration revealed that it contains both categorical (`dimensions`) and numeric (`facts`) data.
-* We build a data model where dimensions and facts are separated, then they are linked together by logical relationship to form a `star schema.` The resultant data model is shown below...
+* I build a data model where dimensions and facts are separated, then they are linked together by logical relationship to form a `star schema.` The resultant data model is shown below...

 <img src="https://github.com/sssingh/pharmaceutical-sales-analysis-powerbi/blob/main/images/data-model.png?raw=true"/>